In this post, you’ll learn what is budget by paycheck and how to practically use this method to budget your paychecks.

 The basic way of making a paycheck budget is the same as a monthly budget.
 But you need to use some extra necessary tools and do some little more things.
 But I make this process so easy like a cup of tea for you.

 Here I’m breaking down this process into six crucial steps.
 Let’s discuss each one of them in more detail:

 1. Grab a budget template

-A budget template is a first and foremost thing in this process.
+A budget template is the first and foremost thing in this process.
 It will help you save time and make your budgeting process easy.
 When you’re receiving more than 2 paychecks or irregular incomes each month then it’s either weekly, bi-weekly, or semi-monthly basis.
 So it’s good to go with the right budgeting template following your income schedule.